MuirisOG/unpublished/README.md

 # unpublished
-TLDR: Very simple solution to see unpublished pages in Umbraco
+TLDR: Very simple solution to see pages sent for approval in Umbraco

 Note
 Please be aware that this code is given freely but with the usual caveats.